Jason Delay Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Cubs' 4.25 team ERA ranks 17th across all league pitching staffs.

-- Cubs pitchers combine to give up 142 home runs (1.1 per game), the ninth-fewest in the league.
+- Cubs pitchers combine to surrender 143 home runs (1.1 per game), the ninth-fewest in baseball.

+- Assad (2-2) takes the mound for the Cubs in his sixth start of the season.
+He's put together a 3.12 ERA in 72 2/3 innings pitched, with 53 strikeouts.

-- The righty's last appearance came on Sunday against the Kansas City Royals, when he threw 6 1/3 innings, surrendering one earned run while allowing five hits.
+- The righty's last time out came on Monday against the Detroit Tigers, when he went 5 1/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.